astronomer/docs/learn/debugging-dags.md

 - If you are an Astronomer customer contact our [customer support](https://support.astronomer.io/).
 - Post your question to [Stack Overflow](https://stackoverflow.com/), tagged with `airflow` and other relevant tools you are using.
 Using Stack Overflow is ideal when you are unsure which tool is causing the error, since experts for different tools will be able to see your question.
-- Join the [Apache Airflow Slack](https://apache-airflow-slack.herokuapp.com/) and open a thread in `#newbie-questions` or `#troubleshooting`.
+- Join the [Apache Airflow® Slack](https://apache-airflow-slack.herokuapp.com/) and open a thread in `#newbie-questions` or `#troubleshooting`.
 The Airflow slack is the best place to get answers to more complex Airflow specific questions.
-- If you found a bug in Airflow or one of its core providers, please open an issue in the [Airflow GitHub repository](https://github.com/apache/airflow/issues).
+- If you found a bug in Airflow or one of its core providers, please open an issue in the [Apache Airflow® GitHub repository](https://github.com/apache/airflow/issues).
 For bugs in Astronomer open source tools please open an issue in the relevant [Astronomer repository](https://github.com/astronomer).

 To get more specific answers to your question, include the following information in your question or issue: